Pente - Private EVM Smart Contracts¶

 Read here about the Private transaction lifecycle for Quorum and Besu when used with the Tessera private transaction manager.

-Problems with the existing model¶
+Problems with the previous models¶

 There are two closely related problems with the EVM Private Smart Contract model as implemented in these generations of the technology.